Washington State vs. Miami Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

+- Miami's games have gone over 59 points in seven of 12 chances this season.

-- The two teams combine to average 62.5 points per game, 3.5 more than the total in this contest.
+- The two teams combine to score 62.5 points per game, 3.5 more than the total in this contest.

-- The 52.7 combined points per game that these two squads have allowed this season are 6.3 fewer than the 59 over/under in this contest.
+- These two squads combine to allow 52.7 points per game, 6.3 fewer than this contest's over/under.

-- The average total in Cougars games this season is 56.3, 2.7 points fewer than Friday's total of 59 .
+- Cougars games have an average total of 56.3 points this season, 2.7 fewer than Friday's over/under.

 - In 2021, games involving the Hurricanes have averaged a total of 59.9 points, 0.9 more than the set over/under in this contest.